tbvns/GhostTrainer/README.md

 > [!Warning]
 > Riot can ban users for using external app. <br/>
-> This app uses a window that's the size of youre screen, this window is not clickable and is allway on top of everything. <br/>
+> This app uses a window that's the size of your screen, this window is not clickable and is always on top of everything. <br/>
-> The mouse and keyboard inputs is aquired throught the native window api, so nothing sketchy here. <br/>
+> The mouse and keyboard inputs is acquired through the native window api, so nothing sketchy here. <br/>
-> This will not give you any avantages, and should be OK with riot's policy. <br/>
+> This will not give you any advantages, and should be OK with riot's policy. <br/>
 > [Tweet](https://x.com/VALORANT/status/1539728676815642624) | [Article](https://www.riotgames.com/en/DevRel/valorant-api-launch?linkId=100000132045457)

 ## Supported games:
-Ghost Trainer curently only support Valorant.
+Ghost Trainer currently only support Valorant.

 > [!Note]
 > If people like this project, I may add more game to Ghost Trainer.